-- KPIs help focus staff on key areas and improve performance in those areas.
-The use of benchmarking can help identify which areas the farm could focus on. - KPIs are set at levels that will lift the performance of the business and are achievable - There must be clear benefit to both the farm business and the farm manager for introducing Performance Incentives - The employer must provide the necessary resources, support, and eliminate any barriers to the manager being able to achieve the KPIs.
+- KPI's that are clearly and/or easily measurable ie. have minimal subjectivity.
+A full KPI schedule is available - see Further Resources. - A communication system that includes regular conversations about the farm and progress and formal quartely reviews against KPIs. - Value of the incentive payment must be significant enough to make the Manager's additional effort worthwhile. - KPI's are set at levels that but will lift the performance of the business and are achievable. - There must be clear benefit to both the farm business and the Farm Manager for introducing Performance Incentives. - The owner/employer must provide the necessary resources/ support and eliminate any barriers to the manager being able to achieve the KPIs.